gergogyulai/veyonctl/README.md

-# 🔒 VeyonCTL - Take Control of Your Privacy
+# 🔒VeyonCTL - Take Control of Your Privacy

 `VeyonCTL` is a simple .NET CLI tool designed to manage the `VeyonService` on Windows.
 With this tool, you can easily stop or disable the `VeyonService` to ensure you're not being spied on without your consent. ✋👀